-British law protects vertebrate animals such as mammals, fish and birds used in scientific and medical research.
-The number of procedures on these animals are counted by the Government every year.
+British law protects vertebrate animals such as mammals, fish, and birds used in scientific and medical research.
+The number of procedures on these animals is counted by the Government every year.

-Under the Animals (Scientific Procedures) Act 1986, every regulated procedure on a ‘protected animal’ carried out in Great Britain must be counted - this includes, all vertebrate species (except those in first half of foetal, larval, embryonic stage) and cephalopods (e.g. octopuses, squid and cuttlefish).
-These figures are published annually in an annual report by the Home Office (Northern Ireland counts separately and an annual report is produced by the Department of Health for Northern Ireland).
+Under the Animals (Scientific Procedures) Act 1986, every regulated procedure on a ‘protected animal’ carried out in Great Britain must be counted - this includes, all vertebrate species (except those in the first half of foetal, larval, embryonic stage) and cephalopods (e.g. octopuses, squid and cuttlefish).
+These figures are published annually in an annual report by the Home Office.
+Northern Ireland counts its animal research statistics separately and an annual report is produced by the Department of Health for Northern Ireland.

 Invertebrate animals such as fruit flies and worms are used in large numbers in research but are not protected by the law or counted.